Looking for a no-fuss meal that works for breakfast, brunch, dinner—or even your next book club gathering?

 Spinach & Mushroom Frittata — simple, savory, and meal-prep friendly.

-Gear Spotlight: Le Creuset Enameled Cast Iron Signature Braiser
+Kitchen Tool I Love: Le Creuset Enameled Cast Iron Braiser

 Affiliate link.
 As an Amazon Associate I earn from qualifying purchases.